chensxb97/object_detection_chatbot/README.md

 #### 1. Slower response time

-Time is required to pre-process raw images and generate the detections and supporting diagrams.
+In addition to responding to the card requests, direct integration will result in a longer time needed to pre-process raw images, and generate the detections and supporting diagrams.

 #### 2. A robust architecture is needed to support multiple detection algorithms